imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 ### Keyboard & Mouse Sensitivity

 A sub-menu with options for sensitivity of mouse and keyboard scene interaction.
-Note that a default shared sensitivity parameter can be specified for panning, zooming and rotating (using hotkeys) in the {% include bc content='Global Preferences...'%} dialog.
+Note that a default shared sensitivity parameter can be specified for panning, zooming and rotating (using hotkeys) in the {% include bc path='Global Preferences...'%} dialog.

--   {% include bc content='Pan Accuracy| '%} Sets the responsiveness of panning.
+-   {% include bc path='Pan Accuracy| '%} Sets the responsiveness of panning.
 A lower step size is more responsive.
--   {% include bc content='Rotation Steps (Arrow Keys)| '%} Sets the number of degrees of a single rotation step.
+-   {% include bc path='Rotation Steps (Arrow Keys)| '%} Sets the number of degrees of a single rotation step.
 Note this preference only applies to rotations made with the Left/Right Arrow keys.
--   {% include bc content='Zoom Steps (+/-) Keys| '%} Sets the percentage of a single zoom step.
+-   {% include bc path='Zoom Steps (+/-) Keys| '%} Sets the percentage of a single zoom step.

 ### Misc.
 Preferences

--   {% include bc content='Enable Hardware Acceleration'%} Use hardware accelerated 3D graphics.
+-   {% include bc path='Enable Hardware Acceleration'%} Use hardware accelerated 3D graphics.
--   {% include bc content='Global Preferences...'%} Configurable preferences for snapshot recordings, keyboard and mouse controls, and the preferred scripting language for the Viewer.
+-   {% include bc path='Global Preferences...'%} Configurable preferences for snapshot recordings, keyboard and mouse controls, and the preferred scripting language for the Viewer.
 Preferences persist across plugin sessions.

 {% include sntnavbar%}